An awesome new sport will jingle your bells.

 Last year’s Under 12 section was won by Shane Kenny from County Clare, while the Ladies section was won by Audrey Kavanagh (4.1m).
 So there you go, the underaged are welcome… anything that keeps you off Snapchat is fine by us.
 The womenfolk are also welcome, as long as we can convince them to leave their planning session for Women’s Little Christmas.
 And this takes some planning… they have to co-ordinate tea, sherry and wine.
 At the same time.
 Hurling a pine might not fit through any windows in the diary.

 This year’s winner will receive the Irish Christmas Tree Throwing Championship trophy.
-Okay so it’s not international fame and fortune, BUT proceeds raised will go to the West Clare Mini-Marathon Cancer Centre.
+Okay so it’s not international fame and fortune, BUT proceeds raised will go to charity.
 So get sweaty and start smelling like pine floor cleaner for charity, you know you want to.

 The event has grown in popularity year on year since it was first held in 2012.
 Last year, more than 250 people had a go at becoming the latest Christmas Tree Throwing Champion.
 I think this event has the potential to be more popular than a rural funeral.
 So I certainly hope I don’t die on Christmas tree throwing day.
 I know my departure would be no match for flying trees.

 To keep up with the event, follow the page here.